-Valerie Durant is an interdisciplinary artist working in photography, ceramics video and sound.
-She is an urban planner and designer, integrating her research based background in her practise.
+Valerie Durant is an interdisciplinary artist working in photography, ceramics and video.
+Her background in urban and food systems planning and architectural design is integrated in her creative art practise.

-Her creative process explores the interconnectivity between multiple systems and the effects of human behaviour on the natural world, considering the fluid and seemingly invisible connections between land, forests, rivers and oceans.
+Her creative process explores the interconnectivity between multiple systems and the effects of human actions on the natural world, considering the fluid and seemingly invisible connections between land, forests, rivers and oceans.

 She received her BFA (2002) from Emily Carr University and attended Cooper Union in NYC.
 She holds an MA in Planning (2012) from the University of Pretoria, South Africa, completing her thesis on the topic, Sustainable Urban Agriculture and Forestation: The Edible Connected City https://repository.up.ac.za/handle/2263/26246